-During the year ended 31 December 2016, the Group reported a net loss attributable to the owners of the Company of RMB4,021.0 million and had a net operating cash outflow of approximately RMB349.2 million during the year ended 31 December 2016.
-As at the same date, the Group's total borrowing amounted to RMB27,776.3 million, of which RMB18,509.9 million were classified as current liabilities, while its cash and cash equivalents amounted to RMB738.9 million only.
-In addition, as at 31 December 2016 and up to the date of this announcement, loan principal repayments and interest payments of RMB2,370.0 million relating to certain borrowings of the Group of RMB4,305.3 million were not repaid in accordance with the repayment schedules pursuant to the borrowing agreements.
-In addition, the Group breached certain terms and conditions of the Senior Notes due 2018 with a principal amount of RMB2,774.8 million during the year ended 31 December 2016.
-These constituted events of defaults which resulted in cross-default of certain borrowings other than those mentioned above amounting to RMB4,192.1 million as at 31 December 2016.
-These conditions, together with other matters described in note 2(a) to the consolidated financial statements, indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.
-However, the directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions, which are set out in note 2(a) to the consolidated financial statements.
+During the year ended 31 December 2017, the Group reported a net loss attributable to the owners of the Company of RMB2,608.6 million.
+As at 31 December 2017, the Group's total borrowings amounted to RMB23,419.8 million, of which current borrowings amounted to RMB17,729.3 million, while its cash and cash equivalents amounted to RMB201.4 million only.
+In addition, as at 31 December 2017, loan principal repayments and related interest payments of RMB4,769.5 million were not repaid in accordance with the repayment schedules pursuant to the borrowing agreements.
+In addition, the Group was in breach of certain terms and conditions of the Senior Notes due 2018 with a principal amount of RMB2,613.7 million.
+These constituted events of defaults which resulted in cross-default of certain borrowings other than those mentioned above amounting to RMB4,430.8 million as at 31 December 2017.
+These conditions, together with other matters described in note 2(a)(i) to the consolidated financial statements, including the change of construction plans in respect of projects previously undertaken by Shanghai Ditong Construction (Group) Co., Ltd. ("Shanghai Ditong"), indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.
+However, the directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remediate certain delayed repayments to financial institutions, which include: